 I went into this novel thinking I was going to be getting action right away.
 Not the case.
 At all.

 Instead, we get long chapters establishing the 3 girls in their current homes and communities.
 And yes, it was nice to establish the setting and all the players involved in the game, but I wanted action and I wanted it ASAP.

 In fact, I feel a little let down by the synopsis.
-It made me think this battle for power was going to be the pain plot point.
+It made me think this battle for power was going to be the main plot point.
 When in fact, what we get is the building up to that moment when the girls will have to fight it out.
-We wait a long time for “the night the sisters turn sixteen”.
+In other words, we wait a long time for “the night the sisters turn sixteen”.

 But once I got over the fact that the plot I thought we were getting wasn’t actually the plot, I started to enjoy the novel more for what is truly was.